Creating SQL-based data quality rules

 -

 Specify the source of the data to check by selecting an existing connection or creating a new one.
-For supported data sources, see Supported connectors for data quality rules.
+For supported data sources, see Supported data sources for curation and data quality.

 If you select an existing connection and this connection was created with personal credentials, you will need to unlock the connection.